 As devices become more sophisticated each year, the older versions quickly become obsolete.

 That’s a lot of products that have outlived their usefulness.
-As the life span of these products gets shorter, the amount of e-waste grows larger.
+As the life span of these products gets shorter, the amount of electronic scrap grows larger.

 At the same time, a growing number of states have passed laws banning e-waste from going into landfills and incinerators.
 It’s been estimated that up to 70 percent of the heavy metals in U.S. landfills come from electronics.

 Although e-waste still goes into landfills in many states, the environmental risks are well known.
-These products contain lead, cadmium, beryllium, mercury and flame retardants, which can pose serious environmental threats to the surrounding groundwater.
+According to Reuters, e-waste contains toxic and hazardous materials including mercury, lead, cadmium, beryllium, chromium, and chemical flame retardants, which have the potential to leach into our soil and water.

-A growing number of states are recognizing the benefits of not allowing these used items to go into landfills, and instead finding ways to recycle them.
+A growing number of states are recognizing the benefits of not allowing these used items to go into landfills and increasing the waste streams.
+Instead, they’re finding ways to recycle them.

 There is a lot to recycle.
-The U.S. Environmental Protection Agency reported in 2014 that e-waste is the most rapidly growing segment of municipal solid waste.
+The U.S. Environmental Protection Agency reported in 2014 that e-waste is the most rapidly growing segment of municipal solid waste; it is one of the fastest-growing waste streams in emerging as well as developed regions.
 In the United States alone, there is more 3 million tons of e-waste ready to be recycled.

-In addition to protecting the environment form contaminants, electronic recycling has helped recover precious metals contained within these products.
+In addition to protecting the environment from contaminants, electronic recycling has helped recover precious metals contained within these products.

 This is not just an issue in the United States.
 E-waste recycling has actually been done at a higher rate in Europe than in the United States.
 A full-fledged e-waste recycling plant recently opened in Karnataka in South India, a country that generates an estimated 2.5 million tons of e-waste per year.

-The market has also been fueled by growing privacy and security concerns.
-With so much critical data stored on laptops, smart phones, tablets and other devices, consumers are increasingly reluctant to simply discard them until they can be certain no one will be able to access that information in the future.
+The market size has also been fueled by growing privacy and security concerns.
+With so much critical data stored on laptops, smartphones, tablets and other devices, consumers are increasingly reluctant to simply discard them until they can be certain no one will be able to access that information in the future.

 They can even record the shredding of those drives so anyone interested can watch it being destroyed.